OmarGadalla/Weather_Journal_App/README.md

 13th of October 2021:

 - The fetching part(from the weather API & server) is done and working.
-- Only thing that's left is to use the fetched data to update the UI, still working on it
+- The UI is updated according to the user input

 # Footer
 [(Back to top)](#table-of-contents)